 Even Simon the Sorcerer was baptised.
 After that Simon followed Philip everywhere and watched him perform miracles.

 The good news about the Samaritans spread all the way to the Apostles in Jerusalem.
-Most people did not like the Samaritans so it was a very happy time when the Apostles understood that God wanted everyone- Jews AND Samaritans to be part of the one family of God.
+Since many people did not like the Samaritans it was a very good thing that the Apostles could finally understand that God wanted everyone- Jews AND Samaritans to be part of the one family of God.

 This was such a special occasion that God caused the Holy Spirit to come upon the Christians in a special way when Peter and John put their hands on them.
 Everyone there was amazed at the power of God and the Holy Spirit.
-This manifestation of the Spirit was evidence that God accepted the Samaritans as part of the his one family.
+This presence of the Spirit showed that God accepted the Samaritans as part of this one family.

 Simon the Sorcerer watched Peter and John very carefully.
 He noticed that when Peter and John laid hands on people the people were instantly able to do powerful miracles.
 Simon had an idea.
 If he could have that kind of power then he could lay hands on people too.
 Simon tried to pay Peter and John money and said to them, “Give me this ability too.
 I want to lay my hands on people to give them the power of the Holy Spirit too.”

 Peter was not happy with Simon.
 The Apostles had been given this power by Jesus.
 How dare Simon think anyone could buy what was only God’s to give.
 No one can buy the gift of God with money!
 Peter told Simon that he must repent and ask God for forgiveness.
 Simon asked Peter and John to pray for him.